chocolatey/docs/input/en-us/licensed-extension/setup.md

 ## How Do I Install The Licensed Edition?

-> :memo: **NOTE:** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
+> :memo: **NOTE** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
 See [install options](#install-options).

 > :warning: **WARNING**
 >
-> Order is ***VERY*** important here.
+> Order is **VERY** important here.
 You need license file placed, then `chocolatey.extension`, then any other licensed components.
 Expect issues if you don't follow this order exactly.

  1. Install a recent version of Chocolatey (0.10.8+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
 TRIAL?
 You need to do more as your license key will not be known by the server.
 See [Install the Trial Edition](#how-do-i-install-the-trial-edition).
  1. You received a license file in email.